Sureuba/SENG-438-The-Amazing-Group-4/A4/seng438-a4-team_4.md

 **TESTS**: getCumulativePercentagesEmptyDataTest() </br>
 **KILLED**: Mutant 1 Line 262 </br>

+In the end, we have 50 survived mutations and killed 629 mutations.
+We increased our mutation coverage from 89% to 93%.
+It becomes extremely hard to increase the coverage more.
+This is mainly caused by how the code was mutated.
+Some are impossible to kill, i.e. `Less than to not equal` for the line `for (int v = 0; v < validCols.length; v++)`.
+Since they are equivalent mutations it's impossible to kill.
+Some descriptions of mutations are also hard to understand and we are not able to figure out what they mean.

 # 5. A discussion on the effect of equivalent mutants on mutation score accuracy
 Some equivalent mutants were the Incremented and Decremented mutants (post and pre) where a lot of the surviving code was because we didn't test the values after they returned a value.
 These equivalent mutants can be fixed using decimal values or using the class fields after they have been used once.